Types of Ceramic Treatment

 Types of Ceramic Treatment | What’s the Best Material?

-At SACHI Dental Clinic, we offer various types of ceramic materials tailored to the patient’s wishes and oral condition.
+At SACHI Dental Clinic, we offer various types of ceramic materials tailored to each patient’s wishes and oral condition.

-All-ceramic is a material made entirely of ceramic.
-It offers the best aesthetics, replicating the translucency and natural color tone closest to natural teeth.
-It also has excellent strength and can be widely used from front to back teeth.
-Especially recommended for those prioritizing appearance.
+All-ceramic is made entirely of ceramic material.
+It offers the best aesthetics and can reproduce transparency and natural color tones close to natural teeth.
+It also has excellent strength and can be used widely from front teeth to molars.
+Especially recommended for those who prioritize appearance.

 - Advantages: